Gloyns/gloynscom/_posts/2024-11-27-how-often-update-content.markdown

 The quality, depth, and relevance of the content take precedence over when it was last updated.
 The ranking article might be several years old, and that's OK for Google and users if it's still the most helpful.

 <img src="/images/growing-tomatoes.png" loading="lazy" alt="Google SERP for query earthquake">
-*OK, so the most recent article is ranking here (!) but the majority of the top articles are several years old*
+*OK, so the most recent article is ranking here (!) but the majority of the top articles are several years old and there are hundreds of examples that are newer but don't rank on page 1*

 <h2>Why Relevance Matters More Than Freshness</h2>